thinhdanggroup/module-2.2/README.md

 # [Cryptographic and Non-Cryptographic Hash Functions](https://dadario.com.br/cryptographic-and-non-cryptographic-hash-functions/)

 The [main difference](https://www.quora.com/What-is-the-difference-between-cryptographic-and-noncryptographic-hashes) between cryptographic hashes and non cryptographic hashes is “uniqueness”.

-Time to hash with cryptographic is longer than non-crytographic.
+Secondly, Time to hash with cryptographic is longer than non-crytographic.

 ## Benmark